 MOROCCAN PUMPKIN & CHICKPEA STEW

-Hearty and delicious, pair this stew with any grain of choice.
+Hearty and delicious, pair this Moroccan Pumpkin and Chickpeas Stew with any grain of choice.
 I used a sugar pumpkin, but any winter squash will do.

 - Prep Time: 10 min

 - Cook Time: 45 min

 - Total Time: 55 minutes

 - Cuisine: Moroccan

 - 1 tablespoon coconut or olive oil, or 1/4 cup water (for water saute)